slatedocs/slate/source/includes/inkling-reference/_schema.html.md

 # Schema

-Reference for the keyword **schema**.
-Also definitions and discussion of Inkling types and type constraints (which are both used in schema declarations).
+This is the reference for the keyword **schema**.
+Also covered are the definitions and uses of Inkling types, including type constraints.
+These are used in schema declarations.

 ### What is it?

-**schema** (the keyword) describes a named record and its contained fields.
+In Inkling a **schema** describes a named record and its contained fields.
 Each field in a schema has a name and a type.
 A field may also have a type constraint that constrains the values that the datum described by this field will take.

 ### Why do I use it?

 Schemas describe the structure of data in Inkling  streams, such as the predefined input and output streams.
-In addition, many Inkling statements (for example `concept` and `curriculum` use schema references to describe the data that flows in and out of the construct.
+In addition, many Inkling statements (for example `concept` and `curriculum`) use schema references to describe the data that flows in and out of the construct.

 ### How do I use it?

-A sample schema declaration and use is shown to the right.
+A sample schema declaration and an example of its use is shown to the right.
+Note that a schema reference can be anonymous.
+That means a list of name, type pairs appears where a schema name could appear.

 ```inkling
 schema MySchema                   # declare